 This play, written by band member Don Carter, was a melding of "A Christmas Carol" and "The Wizard of Oz."
 The cast included (l-r) John Jenson as the mean old Mr. Scrooge, Lloyd Hopkin as the too tall elf in search of a job, Gary Wolfe as the reindeer in search of a brain, Gayle Thompson as Dorothy, the rag doll dropped from Santa's sleigh in search of her home, Tom Steele as the cowardly snowman, and Wayne Walton as Santa, "The Wizard of Christmas" who made all dreams come true!

-In 1983 the USNA Band regained its Special Band Status with base manning at Petty Officer Second Class and a return to permanent duty.
-All members below the rank of MU2 were promoted and the entire band auditioned to keep their position.
+In 1983 the USNA Band regained its Special Band Status with base manning at Petty Officer 2nd Class and a return to permanent duty.
+All members below the rank of Musician 2nd Class were promoted and all members of the band auditioned in order to retain their positions.

 Some milestones include the filming of the concert band performing on the Zimmermann Bandstand for James Michener's "Space," the Original Crabtowne Stompers performances in New Orleans for Mardi Gras, the final Show Band performance at the Bavarian Funfest in Sharon, PA, and the Electric Brigade performance in Bermuda just in time for hurricane Emily.
 This storm achieved a maximum wind speed of 125 miles per hour, and was the fastest moving hurricane of any known hurricane in the 20th century.

 John White, William Hunley, Ken Shrum, Scott Tarabour